naomiyocum/op_crews/README.md

 ## Usage

-First, clone this repo onto your local machine.
+First, clone this repo onto your local machine by running `git clone` with the copied URL.<br>
 Then, run the following in your Terminal:

 ```